Gentlemoon Metals began in a garage in Minnesota 30 years ago when Tom Coyle discovered the alluring glow of molten metal.

 Darcy's Raku kiln designed by Randy Brodnax who lives in Texas and still teaches pottery.
 Randy brought the kiln up to Metchosin and gave Raku lessons and left the kiln behind as it had to welded on site after he brought it up.
 Darcy bought the kiln from Sandra Dolph bought the kiln home to her studio in beautiful Black Creek on Vancouver Island

 Jennifer Miller is the owner and designer of Uniacke Designs and her wok has been seen on Good Morning America and worn by Hoda!

 She is a direct descendant of James Boyle Uniacke, the first Premier of Nova Scotia, Canada, during the 19th Century - hence the name Uniacke Designs.
 The name Uniacke dates back to the Strongbow Invasion of Ireland during the 11th Century.
 Originally the name was "Unicus Est" meaning "the only one".
 Over time the name changed to Uniacke.

-To create the unique pieces, Jennifer uses a combination of colours, shapes and textures, utilizing precious metals, either sterling silver or gold, semi-precious gems and stones, freshwater pearls and other natural materials.
-Each piece of jewelry is made by the designer herself using proven techniques to further enhance the jewelry that she makes.
-Jennifer's goal is to continue designing and creating beautiful and unique jewelry for women who love to express their own individual sense of fashion, personality and character.
+To create the unique pieces, Jennifer uses a combination of colours, shapes and textures, utilising precious metals, either sterling silver or gold, semi-precious gems and stones, freshwater pearls and other natural materials.
+Each piece of jewellery is made by the designer herself using proven techniques to further enhance the jewellery that she makes.
+Jennifer's goal is to continue designing and creating beautiful and unique jewellery for women who love to express their own individual sense of fashion, personality and character.

 In April 2010 Jennifer's work was shown on Good Morning America.
-Hoda was wearing one of Jennifer's magnificent bracelets and speaking to Kathie Lee about the superb jewelry.
+Hoda was wearing one of Jennifer's magnificent bracelets and speaking to Kathie Lee about the superb jewellery.